 So, was that advertisement and the hype around the game true? is this game as good as that poster thing says and is it really as good as Titus claimed it to be back when the game was in development?.

 Crazy Cars III kicks off with a proper intro this time around, gone are that opening screen and that 1 sound sample on loop and in came a proper tune, a good one too i might add.
 The intro is far from flawless, it does what it was intended to do but that is all, it is too short and boring to watch it often.

 The intro music is also the loading and menu music so you will hear this tune quite a lot, you will grow tired of it most likely.

-The game is laid out over a map of America, stars show the races and you have all sorts of screens,like a repair screens, upgrade menu, bet screen and so on.
+The game is laid out over a map of America, stars show the races and you have all sorts of screens, like a repair screen, upgrade menu, bet screen and so on.

 The upgrade system works great too, various stuff to be bought and they do affect the gameplay too.

-There is so many cool features within this game that it is impossible for me to remember them all, but here is a few of them…
+There are so many cool features within this game that it is impossible for me to remember them all, but here is a few of them…

 - Day / Night Cyclus